ARTICLE 60 - Ethical Conduct of Research

 Selection and Conduct of Research

-60:02 (a) Research projects should be selected, funding should be accepted and research should be conducted with due consideration for University policies and guidelines on research ethics.
-Existing University regulations or guidelines include Research Policy and Procedures (1991), Policy Statement on Research Personnel (1991), policy and regulations governing ownership of intellectual property, Guidelines for Research Involving Human Participants Tri-Council Policy Statement, second edition, (hereinafter “TCPS2”) as amended from time to time and the Tri-Agency Framework: Responsible Conduct of Research (hereinafter “Framework”) as amended from time to time and procedures for research involving animals, including guidelines of the Canadian Council on Animal Care as amended from time to time.
+60:02 (a) Research projects should be selected, funding should be accepted and research should be conducted with due consideration for University policies, the responsible conduct of research, and guidelines on research ethics.
+Existing University regulations or guidelines include Guidelines for Research Involving Humans, and Tri-Agency policies including the Tri-Council Policy Statement: Ethical Conduct of Research Involving Humans second edition, (2018 and hereinafter “TCPS2”) as amended from time to time and the Tri-Agency Framework: Responsible Conduct of Research (hereinafter “Framework”) as amended from time to time and procedures for research involving animals, including guidelines of the Canadian Council on Animal Care as amended from time to time.
 All direct funding sources used in the conduct of research should be acknowledged in resulting publications in accordance with the granting body's policies.

 Supervision of Research Personnel